cgwire/kitsu/docs/short/README.md

 ::: details Create Shots from a CSV Spreadsheet File You may already have your shots list ready in a spreadsheet file.
-With Kitsu, you have two ways to import them; the first is to import a `.csv` file directly, the second is to copy-paste your data directly into Kitsu.
+With Kitsu, you have two ways to import them; the first is to import a `.csv` file directly, and the second is to copy-paste your data directly into Kitsu.

 First, save your spreadsheet as a `.csv` file.

-Then, go back to the shot page on Kitsu, and click on the **Import** icon.
+Then, return to the shot page on Kitsu and click the **Import** icon.
 ![Import Icon](../img/getting-started/import.png)

-A pop-up window **Import data from a CSV** opens, click on **Browse** to pick your `.csv` file.
+A pop-up window **Import data from a CSV** opens.
+Click on **Browse** to pick your `.csv` file.

 ![Import csv file](../img/getting-started/import_csv_shot.png)

 To see the result, click on the **Preview** button.

-You can check and adjust the name of the columns with the preview of your data.
+You can check and adjust the name of the columns by previewing your data.

 NB: the **Episode** column is only mandatory for a **TV Show** production.

 ![Import data copy paste data](../img/getting-started/import_preview_data_shot.png)

-Once everything is good, click on the **Confirm** button to import your data into Kitsu.
+Once everything is good, click the **Confirm** button to import your data into Kitsu.

-Now, you have all your shots imported into Kitsu, and the task created according to your **Settings**.
+All your shots are imported into Kitsu, and the task is created according to your **Settings**.

 ![Import data copy paste data](../img/getting-started/import_result_shot.png)
 :::

-::: details Create Shots by Copy / Pasting a Spreadsheet File Open your spreadsheet, select your data and copy them.
+::: details Create Shots by Copying / Pasting a Spreadsheet File Open your spreadsheet, select your data, and copy them.

 ![Import copy data](../img/getting-started/import_copypas_shot.png)

-Then, go back to the shot page on Kitsu, and click on the **Import** icon
+Then, go back to the shot page on Kitsu and click on the **Import** icon
 ![Import Icon](../img/getting-started/import.png).

-A pop-up window **Import data from a CSV** opens, click on the **Paste a CSV data** tab.
+A pop-up window **Import data from a CSV** opens; click on the **Paste a CSV data** tab.

 ![Import data copy paste tab](../img/getting-started/import_pastcsvdata_shot.png)

 You can paste your previously selected data and see the result with the **Preview** button.

 ![Import data copy paste data](../img/getting-started/import_pastcsvdata2_shot.png)

-You can check and adjust the name of the columns with the preview of your data.
+You can check and adjust the name of the columns by previewing your data.

 NB: the **Episode** column is only mandatory for a **TV Show** production.

 ![Import data copy paste data](../img/getting-started/import_preview_data_shot.png)

-Once everything is good, click on the **Confirm** button to import your data into Kitsu.
+Once everything is good, click the **Confirm** button to import your data into Kitsu.

-Now, you have all your shots imported into Kitsu, and the task created according to your **Settings**.
+All your shots are imported into Kitsu, and the task is created according to your **Settings**.

 ![Import data copy paste data](../img/getting-started/import_result_shot.png)
 :::